Great-Sun-Group/credex-core/projects/workplan/betterizeOTP.md

 2. For the VimbisoPay app:
    - We generate a random 6-digit OTP
-   - Store it via the `storeOtp` method
+   - Store it via the `storeOtp` method, which returns an inactive verification token
    - Create a WhatsApp deep link with the format `https://wa.me/263785304448?text=VERIFY%20[OTP]`
    - Open this link when the user taps a button
-   - Provide a manual verification check option for cases where deep links fail
+   - Periodically check if the OTP has been verified and the token activated
+   - Use the activated token for password reset or other sensitive operations

+3. Verification Token Flow:
+   - When the app stores an OTP, it receives an inactive verification token
+   - When the OTP is verified via WhatsApp, the token is activated on the server
+   - The app checks the verification status and retrieves the active token
+   - The active token is then used for password reset or other sensitive operations
+   - Tokens expire after 5 minutes and are single-use

-3. Fixed Issues:
+4. Fixed Issues:
    - Resolved an issue where the WhatsApp validation screen would hang after successful verification when not using the deep link
    - Implemented proper handling for the password reset flow by creating a minimal User object with the necessary information
+   - Added security improvements with the verification token system
+   - Fixed potential security vulnerabilities in the password reset flow

 This approach provides a seamless user experience while reducing costs associated with business-initiated WhatsApp messages.
 It also includes fallback mechanisms for when deep links aren't available or don't work as expected.
+The verification token system adds an additional layer of security to sensitive operations.